Originally posted July 2019 and updated in March 2022 with data from our 2021 Lawsuit report.

 Put simply, every business has customers with disabilities.
 To think otherwise leaves potential market share unclaimed and risks legal action.

-By some estimates, the emerging market of people with disabilities now is equal to the population of China—a colossal 1.3 billion potential customers.
+By some estimates, the emerging market of people with disabilities now is equal to the population of China— over 1 billion potential customers.
 Baby Boomers—currently the wealthiest generation—make up a majority share of this market.

 Many users with disabilities rely on the internet to do much of their shopping.
 You have a unique opportunity to be a leader in your industry, creating a universally accessible experience that welcomes all shoppers.
 Customers are hungry to support socially responsible companies.